bibo19842003/gerrit-document-cn-translation/rest-api-changes.md

 is added.
 Actions that create a new patch set in a WIP change default to notifying *OWNER* instead of *ALL*.

+Marking a change work in progress also removes all users from the `attention set`.

 _Request_
 ```
   POST /changes/myProject~master~I8473b95934b5732ac55d26311a706c9c2bde9940/wip HTTP/1.0